How To Know When You Have Enough Blog Content [Video]

 • Can you ever really have enough content?

-• How do you know when you have enough content to entice new customers through the sales funnel continually?
+• How do you know when you have enough content to continually entice new customers through the sales funnel?

-Nebulous though these questions may seem, there are a couple of critical guidelines or signposts organizations can use to understand when they have enough content and how they should approach and leverage that content to ultimately help grow, develop, and meet their business goals.
+Nebulous as these questions may seem, organizations can use some critical guidelines or signposts to understand when they have enough content and how they should approach and leverage it to help grow, develop, and meet their business goals.

 Before we discuss a couple of ways to evaluate when you have enough or at least an adequate amount of Inbound Marketing content, let's take a moment to recap why you're blogging in the first place quickly.
 This brief refresher discussion will help us better answer the content quantity questions in a few moments.

-Content marketing has two primary functions for your organization in terms of creating a footprint within your industry and helping to drive new potential customers to your digital front door: organic traffic and brand awareness.
-Organic traffic and brand awareness work in conjunction with each other to create a robust pipeline of customer interest.
+Content marketing has two primary functions for your organization: creating a footprint within your industry and helping to drive new potential customers to your digital front door: organic traffic and brand awareness.
+Organic traffic and brand awareness work together to create a robust pipeline of customer interest.

 However, it's still essential to understand how they function separately to realize how they work in a concert entirely: